0foo/geraldine/README.md

 * The processor field has two items: jinja_parser, and remove_blank_lines
     * Therefore it process the jinja template, applying the json_path for the data file to apply to the jinja template
     * Then it removed the new lines.
+    * Then, since that was the last processor, it wrote it to the same directory location except under the distribution directory.
     * The processers operate in order, so it's like a pipeline of one transformation applied, then that data is passed to the next processer.

 * Note: this is literally jinja but with front matter and a pipeline to give it more power!